Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/Tutorials/10 Using with Pixhawk.md

 Remember that it may be necessary to restart Pixhawk before the changes take full effect.

+Please note that the APM firmware needs to be not older than the specified below version numbers:

+* ArduCopter 3.4
+* ArduPlane 3.5

 ### Enabling UAVCAN in APM

 Open Mission Planner, navigate to the tab `CONFIG/TUNING`, and set the parameter `BRD_CAN_ENABLE` to `2`.